duckdb/duckdb/tools/nodejs/README.md

 ## Development

 Tests are located in `tools/nodejs/test`, these tests require Mocha to run.
+Along with all the other dev dependencies, this can be installed using `npm install` ran from `tools/nodejs` (this uses package.json)
-Mocha can be installed with `npm install mocha chai --save-dev` Tests can then be run with `npm test`
+Tests can then be run with `npm test`

 To build the NodeJS package from source, when on Windows, requires the following extra steps: